s-bashar/s-bashar.github.io/_projects/Custom-8bit-Adder/index.md

 ---

-# OR + AND transistor level implementation with dynamic & domino logic + high skew inverter
+# OR + AND transistor Level Implementation with Dynamic & Domino Logic + High Skew Inverter:

 ## AND Gate: